-Please note: If your main subject does not appear on the list of (for example, if you have a degree in Cultural Studies), you may still be eligible for membership of the GCSC, provided your research project can contribute to one of the GCSC’s research profile.
+- have completed their Master’s degree (or equivalent) in one of the disciplines represented at the GCSC with excellent marks no more than two years ago .
+Please note: If your main subject does not appear on the list of affiliated departments (for example, if you have a degree in Cultural Studies), you may still be eligible, provided your research project can contribute to the GCSC’s research profile;

-- are proposing a research project that contributes to one (or several) of the GCSC’s research areas and that they have not worked on for more than one year
+- are proposing a research project that contributes to one (or several) of the GCSC’s research areas and that you have not been worked on for more than one year (before the start of the scholarship);

-- are fluent in English or German, knowledge of both is an advantage and should be acquired during the scholarship period.
+- are fluent in English or German, whereby knowledge of both languages is an advantage and should be acquired during the membership/scholarship period.

 How to apply

-- a short abstract of your research project (approx. 500 words), including the title of your project and a brief outline of the methodology you will use;
+- a short abstract of your research project (about 500 words) with the preliminary working title and an overview of the methodology you will use;

-- Copies of your school and university diplomas
+- (uncertified) copies of school and university certificates;

-- A dissertation-project proposal that includes an overview of the current state of research pertaining to the topic, your main research questions and methodology as well as a selected bibliography.
-Please make clear the extend to which your research project contributes to the GCSC’s research profile.
-Your proposal should not exceed 10 pages (excluding bibliography).
+- a dissertation project proposal, that includes an overview of the current state of research pertaining to the topic, your main research questions and methodology as well as a selected bibliography.
+Please explain how your research project contributes to the GCSC’s research profile.
+Your proposal should not exceed 10 pages (excluding bibliography);

 Your entire application will be examined by two internal referees.
-Together with their evaluation comments, your application will be submitted to the Selection Committee of the GCSC, who will compile a shortlist.
-We will notify you whether you will be invited to an interview for one of the GCSC scholarships as well as memberships.
-These interviews will take place at the GCSC on May 7 and 8.
-If you are called for an interview, you may present your research in either language.
+After their evaluation, the Selection Committee of the GCSC will compile a shortlist.
+We will then notify you whether you will be invited to the 30-minute interviews (09 & 10 May 2022).
+In the interview, you may present your research in German or in English.

-The selection of candidates will be determined by their academic qualifications as well as by the quality of their research proposal and the suitability of the project to the GCSC research programme.
-Short-listed candidates will be invited to a 30-minute interview at the GCSC.
+The selection of candidates will be determined by their academic qualifications, as well as by the quality of their research proposal and the suitability of the project to the GCSC research programme.